Vani-Aggarwal/etch-a-sketch/README.md

    // display the size beneath the container

 -PROMPT
-   prompt should appear only as button is clicked default grid size is 16*16 new value should be used as grid size
+   //prompt should appear only as button is clicked

+   //default grid size is 16*16

+   new value should be used as grid size